adityac937/Edgistify-Assignment/README.md

 To Run this Repository in localhost download repo

-Run npm install to install all the dependencies
+Run "npm install" to install all the dependencies
-Run npm start
+Run "npm start"
-and then open localhost:3000
+and then open "localhost:3000"
 Project will be running on loaclhost.